hchiam/please/README.md

 --> This prints out: `this string of words`

 ```
-please assign one to variable apple
+please assign apple the value one
 please print variable apple
 ```
 --> This prints out: `1`